 - Children are vulnerable to extremist ideology and radicalisation Schools have a duty to prevent pupils from being drawn into terrorism.
-Appendix 2 sets more details for staff on preventing radicalisation. - The DSL will undertake Prevent awareness training and make sure that staff are appropriately trained to equip them to identify and protect any pupils at risk of radicalisation. - The DSL (and any deputies) are aware of local procedures for making a Prevent and Channel referral which is seen as part of the school's wider safeguarding obligations. - The DSL will ensure a detailed Prevent risk assessment is undertaken and reviewed at least annually.
+Appendix 2 sets more details for staff on preventing radicalisation. - The DSL will undertake Prevent awareness training and make sure that staff are appropriately trained to equip them to identify and protect any pupils at risk of radicalisation. - The DSL (and any deputies) are aware of local procedures for making a Prevent and Channel referral which is seen as part of the school's wider safeguarding obligations.
+Prevent referrals are assessed and may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are at risk of being drawn into terrorism and consider the appropriate support required.
+An individual will be required to provide their consent before any support delivered through the programme is provided. - The DSL will ensure a detailed Prevent risk assessment is undertaken and reviewed at least annually.
 This includes the risks posed by pupils' access to the internet and social media and the school's mitigating actions, such a monitoring and filtering internet use.